-Based on these investigations, a brief summary of features of all strong-interaction models is given in Table~\ref{tab3}.
-One can note that TPSS $W_\infty$ and $W'_\infty$ reproduce reference SCE data with quite a good accuracy and also some other important features e.g. good performance in quasi-2D regime possibly indicating that the description of non-local features of SCE model can be done only by the utilization of non-local ingredients such as $\tau$.
-Nonetheless, we see that at the meta-GGA level there is still much space for improvement, especially in the case of the $W'_\infty$ model.
+A summary of all essential features of strong-interaction models is given in Table~\ref{tab3}.
+One can note that TPSS $W_\infty$ and $W'_\infty$ reproduce reference SCE data with quite a good accuracy and some other important features, e.g., good performance in the quasi-2D regime, removes one electron self-interaction.
+This possibly indicates that the description of all non-local features of the SCE model can be done only by utilizing non-local ingredients such as $\tau$.
+This is the first important finding of the present study.

 \begingroup

 \endgroup